kushyzee/100-days-of-code/log.md

 **Thoughts**: I have completed the basic data structure section and i am currently in the basic algorithm scripting section, where i am given different problems to solve using JavaScript

+### Day 77: October 7.
+2022

+**Today's progress**: Learnt how to build a modal

+**Thoughts**: I came across an article on how to build modals using html, css and javascript.
+It's very easy to do but i still have to practice it a few times to fully learn how to do it on my own